bahmutov/todomvc-tests-circleci/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] tests tagged `@sanity`
 - [ ] tests tagged `@user`

+To re-run the tests, pick the tags above then click the checkbox below

+- [ ] re-run the tests

-You can find all the tagged tests by running `npm run names` and `npm run tags` in this repository.
+Tip: You can find all the tagged tests by running `npm run names` and `npm run tags` in this repository.

 ## Base URL